The Fowler-O’Sullivan Foundation

 Maureen Trask - Facilitator

-Maureen has been a long-time resident of Waterloo Region, Ontario, Canada until May 2017 when she made Puslinch her home.
-She has a BA in Psychology from Wilfrid Laurier University and is retired from a 40 year career in Information Technology.
 On Nov.
-3, 2011 she was confronted with the most challenging situation of her life when her youngest son, Daniel, went missing.
+3, 2011, she was confronted with the most challenging situation of her life when her youngest son, Daniel, went missing.
 This set her on a journey of searching, not only for Daniel, but also for information and resources.

-During the early years, Maureen was shocked to discover the lack of support services for families like hers, and little community understanding of what families needed.
+During the early years, Maureen was shocked to discover the lack of support services for families like hers, along with little community understanding of what families needed.
 This put her on a path to helping families of the missing by facilitating peer support groups to share our lived experiences and to acknowledge our loved ones in a safe and caring space.